secondborn-fromDeath/Best-kernel/README.md

 # License
 Definitions:

-'Software' is any document distributed along this License

-'Plausibly alterated' means any document that may be be used to re-generate the Software by employing the reverse "logic" (standing for both typewriter and computer) that was used to generate the document in question, meaning that all direct compilation, transpilation->compilation, or compilation into bytecode to be run through an emulator are forbidden by this License (see the Statement).
+'Software' is any document distributed along this License 'Plausibly alterated' stands to mean any document that may be be used to re-generate the Software through a computer program employing the reverse logic of the one that generated the document, meaning that all manner off transpilation into new "source code" that would have otherwise been exempt from this License is not allowed under the terms of this License.

-Statement:

-You must not distribute the Software, be this through an "original work" or straight up plagiarism.
+You may distirbute the non-Plausibly alterated products of the Software such as runnable binaries, possibly for a fee but not the Software or its Plausibly alterated products.

-You may modify and run the Software for your personal, individual use and you may distribute (possibly for a fee) documentation for the Software.
+You may run products of the Software.